-New in 2021 – They’ve developed the family farm house into a new Inn – so now you can stay at the winery!
-In addition, they’ve also added a Chef’s Table Dining where up to 10 guests seated at the Chef’s Table interacting with Chef Jason Lynch as the meal is being prepared.
+New in 2021 – They’ve developed the family farmhouse into a new Inn – so now you can stay at the winery!
+In addition, they’ve also added a Chef’s Table Dining where up to 10 guests are seated at Chef’s Table and interact with Chef Jason Lynch as the meal is being prepared.

 Eat a Hall’s Harbor Lobster – a Hidden Gem

-Next we turned towards the rocky coastline to have some fresh lobster in Hall’s Harbor.
-Here you can watch the boats in the harbor sink slowly towards the dirt bottom.
-As we sat there and ate the tide must have went down about 6 to 10 feet.
-I couldn’t help but think about how fisherman must have to time their work very carefully in this odd environment.
+Next, we turned towards the rocky coastline to have some fresh lobster in Hall’s Harbor.
+Here you can watch the boats in the harbor sink slowly toward the dirt bottom.
+As we sat there and ate the tide must have gone down about 6 to 10 feet.
+I couldn’t help but think about how fishermen must have time their work very carefully in this odd environment.

 When we arrived at Hall’s Harbor in Nova Scotia not only were we in for a beautiful view eating outside with harbor views of the Bay of Fundy, but we were also ready to try their famous Lobster in the Rough.

 Want to learn more about Nova Scotia Lobster?
-Check out my article on where and when to find lobster on Nova Scotia including how to cook it!
+Check out my article on where and when to find lobster in Nova Scotia including how to cook it!